Ecommerce Security «Prev Next»

 Lesson 1

-ecommerce security Technologies
+Understanding ecommerce Security Technologies

 The primary inhibitor to the adoption of e-commerce has been fears surrounding Web-based e-commerce security.
 Trust in e-commerce has increased over the years as security technologies and implementation have advanced.
 Nevertheless, it is still a great concern, especially in the, especially the B2C arena.
 Even though many strides in security have been accomplished, it behooves personnel involved in e-commerce to understand the basics of e-commerce security technologies, and how to deploy those technologies in various e-commerce scenarios.
 This module focuses on providing a basic understanding of the essential cryptographic techniques that underpin electronic payment systems.
+By the end of this module, you will be able to:

 1. Identify symmetric, asymmetric, and one-way encryption schemes